Haseeb1212/Haseeb1212/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MVC Dotnet  ...
+- 🔭 I’m currently working as a Dynamic 365 Developer  ...
-- 🌱 I’m currently learning Full Stack Development ...
+- 🌱 I’m currently learning AI and it's Development ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Front End Development ...
+- 💬 Ask me about F&O Development/ Power Platform development ...
 - 📫 How to reach me: Mail me as soon as Possible I'm available ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...